Learn Chinese, Math, English ELA online with WuKong Education!

 Q1: Which is harder, the ISEE or the SSAT?

 There’s no single answer.
-The ISEE often feels more in-depth, while the SSAT moves faster.
+The ISEE often feels more in-depth (especially in math), while the SSAT moves faster and demands stronger vocabulary.
 Try a practice test for both to find your child’s natural fit.

 It varies by region.
-Schools in the U.S. Northeast often lean toward the SSAT, while others accept both.
-Always confirm your target schools’ policies.
+Schools in the U.S. Northeast often lean toward the SSAT, while day schools across the country may prefer ISEE.
+Always confirm your target schools’ policies on their admissions pages.

 By mastering English math vocabulary and learning to decode problem phrasing.
 WuKong Education specializes in helping bilingual students understand the language of math, not just the numbers.